 The LDRD program’s targeted investments allow LLNL to develop cutting-edge capabilities and foster innovation in key programmatic areas.

-Over the last three decades, the Laboratory Directed Research and Development (LDRD) Program has funded Lawrence Livermore National Laboratory (LLNL) research to address today’s national security challenges and future mission needs.
-In this annual report, we summarize how LLNL uses targeted investments to develop cutting-edge capabilities, advance our knowledge in strategic science and technology domains, develop our world-class workforce, and foster innovation in key programmatic areas.
+Over the last three decades, the Laboratory Directed Research and Development (LDRD) Program has enabled Lawrence Livermore to fund research that addresses the national security challenges we face today, as well as future mission needs.
+In this annual report, we provide an overview of how these targeted investments allow LLNL to develop cutting-edge capabilities and foster innovation in key programmatic areas.

-Throughout this year’s report, we highlight LDRD’s investments in ideas that make the world a safer place.
-We review key accomplishments and performance indicators, and share highlights from projects led by our talented staff.
-I encourage you to visit our LDRD website and learn more about the 263 projects that we supported during fiscal year 2021.
-Looking to the future, I am confident that LDRD investments will continue to help LLNL remain at the forefront of innovative research and development.
+Throughout this year’s report, we highlight how the LDRD program invests in ideas that make the world a safer place.
+We review key accomplishments and performance indicators, and we share snapshots of some of our talented scientists and engineers.
+You can also browse project summaries prepared by our investigators and learn more about the 244 projects we supported in fiscal year 2020.
+Looking to the future, I am confident that LDRD investments will continue to help LLNL remain at the forefront of innovative research.

 As articulated in DOE Order 413.2C, the LDRD program serves to:

 - Maintain the scientific and technical vitality of the laboratories.